2011–12 Levante UD season

 The 2011–12 season was the 71st season in Levante's history and their second consecutive season in La Liga.

 Under the leadership of the new manager Juan Ignacio Martínez, who replaced Luis García Plaza, the club aimed to stay in the top flight of Spanish football for another season — a clause was even added to extend the contract for one more season in the event of avoiding relegation.
 However, their initial goals were far surpassed, finishing 6th and making its maiden qualification for European competition.

-Other notable achievements this season include a win at home against Real Madrid, sparking a seven-game winning streak — the best one so far in the First Division of Spanish football — which led to the top table for the first time in the club's history, after a 0-3 win at Villarreal.
+Other notable achievements this season include a win at home against Real Madrid, sparking a seven-game winning streak — the club's longest in the First Division of Spanish football — which led to the top table for the first time in the club's history, after a 0-3 win at Villarreal.

 Levante competed in the 2011–12 La Liga and the 2011–12 Copa del Rey where they entered in the Round of 32.